Logging#

 option.

-This is mostly useful for debugging connection problems, i.e. figure out why a
+This is mostly useful for debugging connection problems, e.g. figure out why a

 client connection was rejected.
 You can use journalctl